GabrielAlva/Cool-iOS-Camera/README.md

 - Built for iOS 8

 ## Installation
-* Drag the `CustomizableCamera` folder into your project.
+* Drag the `CustomizableCamera` folder found on the demo app into your project.
 * import `"CameraSessionView.h"` to the view controller that will invoke the camera.

 ## Usage